 There are numerous benefits of art.
 It brings beauty to our lives and its creation stimulates both sides of the brain.
 Art helps develop hand-eye coordination in children, and since 33% of children are visual learners art is a good way to teach.
 Because cardboard isn’t easy to cut for kids, parents can help cut out shapes that children can then draw, paint, and decorate to their heart’s desire.

 8. Reduce, Reuse, and Recycle

-Your local Metro Self Storage location carries a wide selection of small, medium, and large moving boxes.
+Another option for finding moving boxes is your local Metro Self Storage location.
+All of our stores carry a wide selection of small, medium, and large moving boxes.
 Whether you are looking for an inexpensive way to entertain the kids, participating in your local cardboard challenge, or planning your next move, Metro has you covered.